MSU Cross Country Study

 Photo source: MSU Cross Country Home Page

-Coach Dave Smith (MSU XC (1988-1992) led the Oklahoma State men to NCAA titles in 2009 and 2010.
+Coach Dave Smith (MSU XC (1988-1992) has led the Oklahoma State men to NCAA titles in 2009, 2010 and 2012.
 The Cowboys finished second to Wisconsin in 2011.

 Photo source: OSU Cross Country Home Page